jose-elias-alvarez/flybox-scanner/README.md

 python main.py --tuning=motion
 ```

-Note that parameters are not yet saved between runs.
-If you find a set of parameters that works well, you can hard-code them into `detection/motion.py`.
+Once you've found a set of parameters that works well, you can save them to `settings.json` using the `Save` button in the UI.
+The parameters will then be loaded automatically on subsequent runs.

 ### Other Parameters